IntersectMBO/governance-actions/preview/2024-10-30-hf10/metadata.jsonld.md

 * **HARDFORK-07:** “Any deprecated protocol parameters must be indicated in this Appendix.”

-* **HARDFORK-08:** “New Plutus versions must be supported by a version-specific Plutus cost model that covers each primitive that is available in the new Plutus version.”*
+* **HARDFORK-08:** “New Plutus versions must be supported by a version-specific Plutus cost model that covers each primitive that is available in the new Plutus version.”

-*
+* **INTERIM-01**: “To provide sufficient time for DReps to register and campaign and for Ada holders to choose their initial voting delegations, at least 18 epochs (90 days, or approximately 3 months) must elapse after the Chang hard fork before the subsequent hard fork can be ratified.
+Once the subsequent hard fork is enacted, DRep voting can occur as described in CIP-1694.”

-This governance action is consistent with all eight guardrails, provided attention is paid to HARDFORK-04, as described below.
+This governance action is consistent with all nine guardrails, provided attention is paid to HARDFORK-04 and INTERIM-01, as described below.
 None of these guardrails can be checked by the automated guardrails script.

 ### Consistency with HARDFORK-01: